matth3us/matth3us/README.md

 <img width="400" align='right' src="https://giphy.com/gifs/sherlock-benedict-cumberbatch-bbc-3o6Zt9EEeSSNLd2nqU">
 -->

-## 🌱 What am I working on?
+## 🏗 What am I working on?

 You can see the pinned projects bellow, but let me tell you why I pinned them:

 1. **tccENAP:** capstone project for my graduate course on data analyis for public policies, where I examine distance by car between municipalities without Brazilian's IRS assistance centes and municipalities with these centers, in order to highlight possible opportunities in establishing and closing centers.
-1. **iusNominatim (🏗 under construction):** combination of [OSM nominatim in a docker](https://github.com/mediagis/nominatim-docker), [libpostal](https://github.com/openvenues/libpostal) and some data wrangling with brazilian geo data from [geobr](https://github.com/ipeaGIT/geobr) to create a geocoding system that delivers better data than vanilla nominatim.
+1. **iusNominatim:** combination of [OSM nominatim in a docker](https://github.com/mediagis/nominatim-docker), [libpostal](https://github.com/openvenues/libpostal) and some data wrangling with brazilian geo data from [geobr](https://github.com/ipeaGIT/geobr) to create a geocoding system that delivers better data than vanilla nominatim.
 1. **pipelinedeals-wrapper:** Python wrapper for the API of [PipelineDeals](https://www.pipelinedeals.com).

 You can also check my [kaggle profile](https://www.kaggle.com/celsomattheus) for some interesting projects outside of github.

+## 🤐 What do I work with outside of github?

+Due to business strategy and NDAs, I can't put everything I do in github - or we have to keep it in github but private.
+I'm currently working for [Quero Educação](https://translate.google.com/translate?sl=pt&tl=en&u=https://sobre.quero.com) a marketplace for private education in Brazil.
+Think Booking, but for private college, schools and other courses.
+I work as the data lead for the K12 branch.
+So, here's what takes most of my time:

+- I have experience leading people!
+Before the pandemic, I use to lead two BI analysts, but now I'm only leading one.
+- A looot of SQL.
+Like a lot.
+Mostly quick analysis in Spark SQL, using databricks, for quick business decisions.
+Sometimes, we can make more complicated analysis, like regressions, classifications or even [quasi-experimental studies](https://en.wikipedia.org/wiki/Quasi-experiment) in order to make strategy pivots, when needed.
+- I create a lot of datamarts in databricks using mostly databricks jobs in Spark SQL and pyspark.
+I use to write them in R/SparkR as well, but since the community is stronger on python/pypark, I have less of a headache and more support if I keep it all in python.
+I'm the R guy of the company and not a lot of stack overflow for SparkR issues, so...
+- Some dashboards, mostly Datastudio.
+I can do them in PowerBI too, but I try to keep dashboards tasks at a minimum in our team's backlog.
+[Dashboards are dead, people](https://towardsdatascience.com/dashboards-are-dead-b9f12eeb2ad2)!
+- Every semester, we forecast future growth of revenue using [Facebook Prophet](facebook.github.io/prophet/).
+We're thinking of using it for other kinds of timeseries forecasting, like B2C leads and visits.
+- And finally, we've been dabbling with NLP in order to better know the K12 market in Brazil.
+Public data is sparse and diffuse, so we have to gather data from several public sources, where school names, addresses and owners are often not exactly the same, so, a lot of fuzzy matching.
+We're constantly improving on that.

 ## 📫 Get in touch!